 Tell me, does traveling without the hassle of airports or organizing (and paying) for a hotel sound like a dream come true?
 A trip where you have the mobility and flexibility to travel whenever and wherever your adventurous heart desires.
 If so, then hooking up a travel trailer is probably calling your name.
 And, honestly, why wouldn’t it?
 You can have all of the conveniences of home and be able to travel wherever your four (or more) wheels will carry you.
 No more gate changes, no more wondering about the mystery stain in the hotel floor; travel trailers provide a unique level of comfort.

 Once you have your GVWR sorted, you can enjoy all of the benefits that come from a travel trailer.
 For example, travel trailers often require less maintenance.
 Another large benefit of the travel trailer option is the ability to drive without your trailer once you have reached your destination.
 A quick trip into town for a bag of chips or licorice is easy to do and you can leave your living area at the campsite.
 A task made slightly more difficult with a motorhome.
-Be sure that your trailer is proper covered with travel trailer insurance in the event of a loss.
+Be sure that your trailer is properly covered with travel trailer insurance in the event of a loss.
 Our Morison Insurance brokers are here to find you the right coverages that meet your travel trailer insurance needs.

 There is no single travel trailer; rather they come in many different variations.
-This makes them versatile and you will likely be able to find an option in any price rage.
+This makes them versatile and you will likely be able to find an option in any price range.
 Just always keep in mind the Gross Vehicle Weight Rate (GVWR) and you should be just fine with this option.

 This is a similar option to the travel trailer; however, the fifth-wheel set up provides significantly more stability while driving.
 This stability makes it one of the safest, let me repeat that, safest trailer options out there.
 Fifth-wheel trailers also provide more space, making them a slightly more comfortable option.
 You can also fit a number of people in this trailer, making them a great choice for those looking to bring the whole family along.
 Prices on fifth-wheel trailers range, though they almost always fall on the higher end of the spectrum.
 Additionally, a truck is necessary to tow a fifth-wheel trailer.

 This trailer is not a trailer at all.
 Instead it attaches to the back of your truck.
 This is a good option for those who are towing adverse.
 As the name suggests, a truck is required for this option and prices fall on the middle to high end of the spectrum.
-However, if you decide to purchase a truck camper you and up to five of your most deserving friends will be able to enjoy a good time.
+However, if you decide to purchase a truck camper, you and up to five of your most deserving friends will be able to enjoy a good time.

 Absolutely.
-Also known as the tear drop travel trailer, this little option is a great choice for those looking to hitch their trailer to just about anything with an engine.
+Also known as the teardrop travel trailer, this little option is a great choice for those looking to hitch their trailer to just about anything with an engine.
 From truck to car to motorcycle, this trailer is well suited for those who are looking for a quick and easy getaway.
 It is also light on the wallet (as is the travel trailer insurance) an always appreciated bonus.
-The tear drop trailer is perfect for just one or two people who embrace the minimalist lifestyle.
+The teardrop trailer is perfect for just one or two people who embrace the minimalist lifestyle.
 Call Morison Insurance or complete the contact form on this page and we will be in touch to discuss your travel trailer insurance needs!

 This is probably the best park for the new camper.
-Perhaps, you have hiked through its forests before during a canoeing trip, but did you know it also provides sites for travel trailers?
-When booking, simply look out for their “developed campgrounds”.
+Perhaps you have hiked through its forests before during a canoeing trip, but did you know it also provides sites for travel trailers?
+When booking, simply look out for their “developed campgrounds."
 During the summer you can take a swim in the lake and dry off by laying on the rocks in the sun.
 At night you can enjoy a full view of beautiful night skies.
-Or if camping in the fall is more your style then you can enjoy the mosaic of reds, oranges, and yellows as the trees begin to change colours.
+Or if camping in the fall is more your style, then you can enjoy the mosaic of reds, oranges and yellows as the trees begin to change colours.
 Algonquin Park is a great destination for those who are looking for a get away from the city.

 Park your travel trailer alongside the largest of the Great Lakes!
-When visiting Lake Superior Provincial Park, you can enjoy views of waterfalls, rivers, beaches, and valleys.
+When visiting Lake Superior Provincial Park, you can enjoy views of waterfalls, rivers, beaches and valleys.
 In the fall, the forest lights up with the changing leaves and you can enjoy activities such hiking, canoeing, kayaking and fishing.
 As visitors you will also be able to immerse yourself in the rich Indigenous history of the area.
 Truly a spectacular experience.

 At Kakabeka Falls Provincial Park you can enjoy views of the second highest waterfall in Ontario (over 40 metres).
 You can also walk down to Kaministiquia River and the base of the falls where the water has revealed fossils over 1.6 million years old.
-The park is open all year around and offers a variety of activities.
-In the summer you can go birding, biking, and hiking.
+The park is open all year round, and offers a variety of activities.
+In the summer you can go birding, biking and hiking.
 In the winter, trails are open for cross country skiing and snowmobiling.
 This is a destination for those who want to take part in numerous activities over their trip.